Particular/docs.particular.net/nservicebus/pipeline/index_intro_core_[8,).partial.md

-NServiceBus has the concept of _pipelines_ which refers to the series of actions taken when:
+NServiceBus uses the concept of _pipelines_.
+A pipeline refers to the series of actions taken as a result of the triggering action.

+For example:

-* The incoming pipeline is triggered due to an incoming message that needs to be processed
+* The incoming pipeline is triggered due to an incoming message
-* The outgoing pipeline is triggered due to an outgoing message that needs to be sent/published
+* The outgoing pipeline is triggered due to an outgoing message
 * The [recoverability](/nservicebus/recoverability/) pipeline is triggered due to failure during processing